-If your career and health permit, delaying Social Security can be a wise move.
-If you wait until full retirement age to claim your benefits, you could receive larger Social Security payments as a result.
-For every year you wait to claim Social Security, your monthly payments get about 8% larger.
+If your career and health permit, delaying Social Security is a wise move for single women.
+If you wait until full retirement age to claim your benefits, you could receive 30-40% larger Social Security payments as a result.
+For every year you wait to claim Social Security, your monthly payments get about 8% larger.4